nodesmith/aion-wiki/Aion-Seed-Nodes.md

 ```

 ## SUMMARY
-Aion seed nodes are the best sup lay for initial synchronization and time-check.
+Aion seed nodes are the best supply for initial synchronization and time-check.